mookyjan/AudioBookApp/README.md

 * ErrorHandling,
 * Internet connectivity and
 * Design of the app is also kept sample and can be improved much more
-* Swipe to Refresh can be used to refresh data by force
+* Swipe to Refresh can be used to refresh data by force (DONE IN room_db branch)

 comments are written with every function that what it will do.